Health & Safety Risk Assessments

 It is good practice to provide this level of support at any morris event and it should not be difficult to organise.
 If you do not have a first aider in your team, ask people coming to the event whether there will be any first aiders.
 If necessary, find out whether there will be any first aiders where the event is being held.
 Shopping centres often have first aiders and any pharmacy should be able to help in an emergency.

-If you enter your postcode or town, it will tell you where the ten closest defibrillators are.
+Defibrillators: if you do not know where your nearest defibrillator is, use Defib Finder https://www.defibfinder.uk/ If you enter your postcode or town, it will tell you where the ten closest defibrillators are.
+See the section below about CPR training for more information on how to use a defibrillator.

 Tier 2 Events